The Siblings

 THEO

-Theo is 19 years old.
+Theo is 22 years old and a Senior at Oglethorpe University.
 They attended Watauga High School before being accepted to the North Carolina School of Science and Math in their Junior year.
 Theo has been competing in the NCCTM regional and state math fairs since they were 10 years old.
 Theo has 5 regional placements and 4 state placements.
 The NCCTM state math fair is held on NCSSM campus.

 Theo likes painting, baking and snuggling with their cat Goose in their freetime.
-Since graduating in May of 2021 from the school of science and math, Theo has been studying Biopsychology with a minor in visual art at Oglethorpe University in Atlanta Georgia.
+Theo will graduate from Oglethorpe in May of 2026 with a major in Biopsychology and a minor in studio art.

 Theo's favorite math projects typically included mathematical modeling real life situations which could be applied to real life situations and or raise awareness for social issues.